atahual/lazyArch/README.md

 I try to be very modular and allow for easy customization and there are some examples on how those customization are done.

+The script will install a Desktop Environment for you but those will not be configured in any way.
+The choices currently available are:
+ - KDE Plasma
+ - Gnome
+ - None

+If choosing none xorg will still be installed and you can install anything you want after the installation is complete or use a custom script during installation.

 # Usage

 All you need to do is boot your Arch iso, install git, clone the project and run install.sh